 - appd_started fired once when AppDaemon is first started and after Apps are initialized.
 It is fired within the global namespace - app_initialized fired when an App is initialized.
 It is fired within the admin namespace - app_terminated fired when an App is terminated.
 It is fired within the admin namespace - plugin_started fired when a plugin is initialized and properly setup e.g. connection to Home Assistant.
 It is fired within the plugin's namespace - plugin_stopped fired when a plugin terminates, or becomes internally unstable like a disconnection from an external system like an MQTT broker.
 It is fired within the plugin's namespace - service_registered fired when a service is registered in AD.
-It is fired within the namespace it was registered - stream_connected fired when a stream client connects like the Admin User Interface.
+It is fired within the namespace it was registered - service_deregistered fired when a service is deregistered in AD.
+It is fired within the namespace it was deregistered - stream_connected fired when a stream client connects like the Admin User Interface.
 It is fired within the admin namespace - stream_disconnected fired when a stream client disconnects like the Admin User Interface.
 It is fired within the admin namespace